 Is Jamaica safe for tourists?

-Many tourists visit Jamaica successfully, but travelers should exercise increased caution, review current advisories, use reputable transportation, book trusted tours, avoid high-risk areas, and choose resorts carefully.
+Many tourists visit Jamaica successfully, but travelers should review current advisories, use reputable transportation, book trusted tours, avoid high-risk areas, and choose resorts carefully.

 What is Jamaica known for?